AI-Core/Getting-Started/README.md

 - ask google (I do this about 100 times per day)
 - Look on YouTube for tutorials
 - Book office hours by logging into our webapp for help if you get really stuck
-- Come along to one of our hacks
+- Come along to one of our hacks SKEM 164 every Sunday

 ### Recommendations
 - Use Linux instead of Windows or MacOS.
 It will be a steep learning curve but worth it long term.